 - Be liable for them as described in this agreement.
 You acknowledge that we are entitled to rely on the use of your username and password as your authorization for any transaction through the service.
 You are responsible for all transactions you initiate or authorize using the service.
 If you permit any other person to use the service or your username/password, you will have authorized that person to access your accounts and you are responsible for any transactions that person initiates or authorizes from your accounts.

 The registered customer always selects the password.
-Neither Denison State Bank, nor its online banking vendor and core data processor, ever have direct possession or knowledge of customers' passwords unless a registered customer were to reveal that password to an Online Banking administrator in order to trouble-shoot a registration.
+Neither Denison State Bank nor its service provider ever have direct possession or knowledge of customers' passwords unless a registered customer were to reveal that password to us in order to trouble-shoot a registration.
 Specifically, this bank observes the following password protection practices:

-- Minimum password length is 8 characters, and maximum length is 25 characters, one of which must be a numeral (0-9).
+- Minimum password length is 8 characters, and maximum length is 25 characters.

 - Passwords are case sensitive.
 You must enter it exactly as you originally set it up.